anderson-aristotle/html-css-bootstrap-layout/README.md

 ```
 ### Rows

 Rows are wrappers for Bootstrap columns.
-Each container should have **at least** one child element with the `row` class.
+Each container should have **at least** one child element with the `row` class, and all columns should be child elements of a row.

-Columns have horizontal padding (called a gutter) for controlling the space between them.
-This padding is then counteracted on the rows with negative margins.
-This way, all the content in your columns is visually aligned down the left side.
+Rows counteract the horizontal padding added to columns with negative margins.
+This way, all the content in your columns is visually aligned.

 ### Columns

-Bootstrap's 12-column grid system is based on elements with different `col-*`
-classes.
-These classes are dynamic and can change to reflect the width of the
+Bootstrap's 12-column grid system is based on elements with different `col-*` classes.
+These classes specify the width of the
-column (`1` through `12`) and at which  browser size (blank, `sm`, `md`, `lg`,
+column (`1` through `12`) at a specific breakpoint (blank, `sm`, `md`, `lg`, or `xl`).
+Breakpoints are set pixel boundaries within the media queries for our page or site.
+Bootstrap has 5 built-in breakpoints.
-or `xl`) that column should be the defined width.

 Here is a breakdown of the available classes and when we should use them: